-Baileys Bounty Bars (low carb and here to stay)
+Easy Baileys Bounty Bars, Low Carb (and here to stay)

-Baileys Bounty Bars have a coconut and Irish cream-flavoured centre inside a crunchy dark chocolate shell.
+Baileys Bounty Bars feature a coconut and Irish cream-flavoured center in a crunchy dark chocolate shell.
+These are a low-carb and low-calorie alternative to classic Dark Bounty bars, appealing to both Bounty fans and newcomers alike.

 Baileys Bounty Bars have a crisp, rich dark chocolate shell encasing a sweet shredded coconut centre infused with Baileys Irish Cream liqueur.